swiftaccelerator2020/CATmistry/README.md

 Alongside the learn and information sections are mini-games and interactive elements to provide for a fun and engaging learning experience.

-CATmistry was built as part of our project for the Swift Accelerators' Programme.
+CATmistry was built by Neo Hao Jun, Wang Zerui, Chanel Tan Qian Ai, and Ryu Hwina under the 2020 Swift Accelerators' Programme.

 ## Installation